rosslh/rosshill.ca/content/dodgeball.md

 isHidden: true
 ---

-For Human-Computer Interactions, a course at Queen's, my group created a dodgeball-style game where the player has to dodge objects approaching them.
-The goal of the game is to effectively avoid the dodgeballs, by moving left and right.
-The movement of the player is tracked through the infrared sensor within the Wii Remote.
-By using 2 IR lights taped onto either sides of a pair of sunglasses, the Wii Remote has the ability to pick up the IR light reflected from objects and track player movement.
+For Human-Computer Interactions, a course at Queen's, my group built a dodgeball-style game where the player dodges objects flying toward them.
+The player moves left and right to avoid the dodgeballs.
+We tracked player movement with the infrared sensor inside a Wii Remote.
+We taped two IR lights to the sides of a pair of sunglasses, and the Wii Remote picked up the reflected IR light to follow the player's head.

-By using simple left and right movements, the player's physical movement is translated into movement for the in-game camera.
-The player will then either successfully dodge the balls, or experience a ‘hit’ resulting in a loss of 1 life.
-The game increases in difficulty the longer you play, and the score increases with time.
-If the player’s runs out of lives, it’s game over, and the player is given the option to play again.
+The player's physical left and right movements drive the in-game camera.
+They either dodge the balls or take a hit and lose a life.
+The game speeds up the longer you play, and your score climbs with time.
+When the player runs out of lives, it's game over, and we give them the option to play again.